 Besides desk account management, which is already being handled remotely, there’s field account management for higher-value customers.
-Most insurers are currently managing bigger or more valuable accounts face-to-face, via in-person meetings.
+Pre-corona, most insurers used to manage bigger or more valuable accounts face-to-face, via in-person meetings.

 However, field account management is a great use case for video calling.
 You can start using video calls to interact with customers that rank right below your top-value customers.

-If you reserve in-person meetings for your most valuable clients, you can communicate with other important clients via live video meetings.
+If (depending on the government measures in social distancing) you reserve in-person meetings for your most valuable clients, you can communicate with other important clients via live video meetings.
 That way, you provide just as personal a connection, but you save your account managers lots of travel time.
-Which means you will also cut costs for the company.
+Which in turn will also boost your company's business continuity.